weynandk/info_threefold/src/token/token_grid_valuation.md

 ![](./img/token_issuance_economy1.png)

-In the aforementioned case, a global demand of 5 billion USD would meet a limited supply of TFT that can never exceed 4 billion.
+In the aforementioned case, global demand of 5 billion USD would meet a limited supply of TFT that can never exceed 4 billion.
 This means that each TFT has an underlying value of 1,25 USD in capacity.
 This price can be seen as a fair value in this scenario.

 ### Sustainable growth vs hype
 Market dynamics can lead to a higher valuation.
-Some TFT holders might not want to trade their tokens away because they expect further increase in value.
+Some TFT holders might not want to trade their tokens away because they expect a further increase in value.
 This results in a lower liquid amount of TFT meeting 5 billion USD in demand.
 Expectations are proven when the price increases and the valuation can enter a hype cycle that feeds into itself, leading to an economic bubble.
 While this can lead to big speculative gains for some, these are always the losses of others.
 ThreeFold does not support speculative bubbles and the worsening in global inequality that can occur as a consequence.
 Therefore we wont participate in marketing activites that artificially inflate the price of TFT.
 We believe in a fair evaluation of TFT from the economic demand for the capacity of the ThreeFold Grid instead.

 ### Full transparency
 Feel free to explore the simulation tool that we built to come to our current tokenomics of TFT [here](https://sdk3.threefold.io/#/simulator_install).
-If you have questions regarding the valuation of TFT, we are happy provide answers in our [forum](https://forum.threefold.io/c/threefold-token/22).
+If you have questions regarding the valuation of TFT, we are happy to provide answers in our [forum](https://forum.threefold.io/c/threefold-token/22).